box/developer.box.com/guides/authentication/client-credentials/index.md

 ## Prerequisites

-- A Custom Application using Client Credentials Grant authentication within the Box [Developer Console][devconsole]
+- A Custom Application using Server Authentication (with Client Credentials Grant) authentication in the Box [Developer Console][devconsole]
-- [2FA][2fa] enabled on your Box account in order to view/copy your client secret from the configuration tab
+- [2FA][2fa] enabled on your Box account for viewing and copying the application's client secret from the configuration tab
-- Ensure your application is authorized within the Box Admin Console
+- The application is authorized in the Box Admin Console

 <Message notice>